-How Much Does Pinterest Advertising Cost?
+How Much Does Pinterest Advertising Cost in 2023?

 How much does Pinterest advertising cost?

 On average, Pinterest advertising costs $0.00 – $0.10 per click, $0.00 – $2.00 per conversion, $0.00 – $1.50 per 1000 impressions.
 How much you pay for Pinterest ads will depend on several factors, like your company’s goals, industry, budget, and more.

 Get a complete summary of Pinterest advertising costs by checking out the graphic below:

 Get answers to common Pinterest ad pricing questions below!

 How much does Pinterest advertising cost per month?

 On average, Pinterest advertising costs $0.00 – $500.00 per month (59% of respondents).
 How much you spend each month on your Pinterest ad campaign can depend on your chosen ad cost type (per click, per conversion, etc.), industry, audience targeting, and more, so you may spend more than $500.00 per month.
 For example, 19% of businesses spend more than $5000.00 per month on Pinterest ads.